Boston Personal Injury LawyerServing Accident Victims with Experience and Professionalism

 Doctors, nurses, hospitals, and other health care providers have an obligation to patients to treat them with the proper medical standard of care under the specific circumstances presented.
 The appropriate standard of care is defined as what a competent practitioner in the same field of practice would have done when treating a similar patient under similar circumstances.
 Unfortunately, medical malpractice can take many forms, ranging from misdiagnoses and emergency room mistakes to surgical errors, anesthesia errors, and failures to address post-surgical complications.
 These medical issues can often be very complex.
 As a personal injury lawyer based in the Boston area, William D. Kickham has years of experience in being able to isolate and determine whether or not medical negligence occurred in a given situation, and if it did occur, which medical provider committed that medical negligence.
 This typically involves retaining an expert witness who can explain to a judge or jury how the defendant breached the standard of care and how their negligence caused your injuries.
 Once liability is established, damages then become the issue, which we have a strong expertise at proving.
-Massachusetts medical malpractice cases are not easy to win.
-They are fought very aggressively by hospitals and the medical liability insurance companies involved, these cases require top-level talent and proven expertise to win.
+Massachusetts medical negligence cases are not easy to win.
+They are fought very aggressively by hospitals and the medical liability insurance companies involved, and because of this these cases require top-level talent and proven expertise to win.

 Almost all workers in Massachusetts are covered by the special workers’ compensation statute in Massachusetts if they suffer an injury or contract an illness while at work or on the job.
 What is sometimes challenging is defining what “on the job” actually means: Sometimes, a worker can be injured while going somewhere or doing something, that the employer claims was not work-related.
 Defeating these types of employer defenses requires a successful Massachusetts workers’ compensation law firm.
 The advantage to injured employees of filing a workers compensation claim is that, in contrast to personal injury claims, a worker does not need to prove that the employer or a coworker was at fault.
 Instead, an injured employee’s attorney can demonstrate the employee’s eligibility for benefits by proving that the accident or illness occurred in the course and scope of their employment.
 Benefits may be classified as either permanent or temporary and as either partial or total, depending on the medical evaluation of the victim.
 Even employees who are suffering from a pre-existing condition may be entitled to receive benefits if their job exacerbates their condition.